jaquelineesteves/weather-dashboard/README.md

 ## Credits
-I had some help from the lectures, xpert learning, MDN web and google.
+I had some help from bootCamp lectures, xpert learning, MDN web and google.

 the icon code: